-Washington dispatched Special Forces and intelligence personnel to Yemen to aid the campaign.
-A U.S. drone strike in 2002, the first such U.S. operation in the region, killed AQY's leader, Abu Ali al-Harithi (BBC), and by the end of 2003, AQY faced a precipitous membership decline.
+Washington dispatched Special Forces and intelligence personnel to Yemen to aid the counterterrorism campaign.
+A U.S. drone strike in 2002, the first such operation in the region, killed AQY's leader, Abu Ali al-Harithi.
+By the end of 2003, AQY faced a precipitous membership decline.

-In late 2008, a successful crackdown by the Saudi government led remnants of the local al-Qaeda franchise to flee across the border and unite with the resurgent jihad in Yemen.
-By 2009, the two branches merged in 2009.
+In late 2008, a crackdown by the Saudi government led remnants of the local al-Qaeda franchise there to flee across the border and unite with the resurgent jihad in Yemen.
+The two branches merged in 2009.

 An Effective Propaganda

 The primary goals of AQAP are consistent with the principles of militant jihad, which aims to purge Muslim countries of Western influence and replace secular "apostate" governments with fundamentalist Islamic regimes observant of sharia law.
-Associated AQAP objectives include overthrowing the regime in Sanaa; assassinating Western nationals and their allies, including members of the Saudi royal family; striking at related interests in the region, such as embassies and energy concerns; and attacking the U.S. homeland.
+Associated AQAP objectives include overthrowing the regime in Sana'a; assassinating Western nationals and their allies, including members of the Saudi royal family; striking at related interests in the region, such as embassies and energy concerns; and attacking the U.S. homeland.

 Leadership and Funding